2005 photo essays

 Week eleven (June 5, 2005)

-When you come to Japan one of the first things you notice how safe and orderly everything is.
+Another over-the-top and over-simplified headline!
+Let's take this slow: when you come to Japan one of the first things you notice how safe and orderly everything is.
 You usually don't have to worry about getting robbed, being late because of a delayed train, being offended by drunk rowdies or teased by groups of youths.
-In some respects that is very agreeable, so for example you don't need to worry about your valuables or about getting ripped of like in other Asian countries.
+In some respects that is very agreeable, so for example you don't need to worry about your valuables or about getting frequently ripped of like in other Asian countries.
 However, many foreigners coming to Japan start missing the "spice" of life in the West where "unexpected things" happen.
 Japan sometimes just seems so harmless that it starts getting boring, and life in Japan (for the most part) is so safe and protected that the insufficient ability of many Japanese to deal with unexpected situations doesn't surprise much.

 Foreigners living in Japan often complain that the whole society for them seems to be set up like a kindergarten.
 This becomes evident in places where large groups of people gather: there, you can always find huge numbers of security staff to guide people, often shouting instructions to keep order.
 Most areas of the Expo and also the train stations of the Linimo are no exception to this.
 You have signs and people advising you about the proper behaviour at every corner.